Robopoly/Robopoly_PRismino/README.md

 To unset a timed function use `void unsetTimer(uint8_t);`, `setTimer()` returns an identification number that can be used to unset it later.

-    // ex: set and then unset a timed function void myFunction3(void)
+    // set and then unset a timed function void myFunction3(void)
     {
         // ...